FileUtilsExt provides a custom version of

 the FileUtils methods that respond to the

-and nowrite
+verbose and nowrite commands.

-DEFAULT | = | Object.new |
+| DEFAULT | = | Object.new |

-[RW] | nowrite_flag | |
+| [RW] | nowrite_flag | |

-[RW] | verbose_flag |
+| [RW] | verbose_flag |

 Get/set the nowrite flag controlling output from the FileUtils utilities.
 If verbose is true, then the utility method is echoed to standard output.